Frequently asked questions

 Does it work with AI coding tools?

 Absolutely, that's what it's built for.
-Claude Code, Cursor, GitHub Copilot, Cline, Aider, Codex, and any tool that can run terminal commands can publish to OpenDocs.
+Claude Code, Cursor, GitHub Copilot, Cline, Aider, Hermes Agent, Codex, OpenClaw, and any tool that can run terminal commands can publish to OpenDocs.
 The agent writes a Markdown file, runs the CLI, and hands you the link.
 The --json flag makes it easy for agents to parse the output programmatically.

 How do I teach my AI agent to use OpenDocs?

 We provide a SKILL.md file that teaches any AI agent how to use the OpenDocs CLI.
 Point your agent to the skill and it will know how to install the CLI, authenticate, publish, update, and manage documents on your behalf.
-This works with agents like OpenClaw, Claude Code, and any agent framework that supports skill files.
+This works with agents like OpenClaw, Hermes Agent, Claude Code, and any agent framework that supports skill files.

-What's the difference between Free and Pro?
+What's the difference between Free, Pro, and Team?

 Can I update a document after publishing?

 Yes.
 Run opendocs update doc.md --post-id <id> and the document gets a new version.
 The URL stays the same, so anyone who already has the link sees the latest version automatically.
 Previous versions are preserved in the version history.
+AI agents with the SKILL.md can update existing docs without you touching the terminal.

 Do readers need an OpenDocs account?